Updated February 28, 2023

 All youth program personnel must complete university-approved training annually, in one of two ways:

 Youth Safety Training (30 min) - Content from United Educators Protecting Children series, which covers topics such as predators, codes of conduct, and reporting.
-Interactive course includes animated scenarios and a knowledge check/quiz related to OSU policy requirements.
+Interactive course includes animated scenarios and a knowledge check related to OSU policy requirements.

 The following course is made available in Bridge to OSU employees, which requires ONID login to access: